ayte-io/steward/docs/cli/index.md

 #### --repository

-Sets repository current work is beinf done for.
+Sets repository current work is being done for.
 This may be useful when configuration is absent.

 ```console